Miserlou/Karla/Prelude_in_London.md

 #### You're a Crook's Brother!

-Unbeknownst to the Circus, you're the third brother of the Kray brothers who now run the London underworld.
+Unbeknownst to the Circus, you're the long-lost third brother of the Kray brothers who now run the London underworld.
 You've had to change your name to work at the Circus and you're still loyal to your country, but blood runs thicker than water.
+Still, if your secret is found out, you could lose your contract with the circus.
 Protect your brothers from being killed or captured!

 Your mission: Keep your brothers safe!
 To complete your mission succesfully, you must: